tvrzna/emptty/README.md

 `DesktopNames` Value passed into `XDG_CURRENT_DESKTOP` variable.

+#### User Exit Script ${HOME}/.config/emptty-exit
+Optional script file, that is handled as shell script and is started, when session is going end.
+Script is started even if emptty is being terminated.
+The default timeout to finish script is 3 seconds, but it is configurable from the script itself by setting variable `Timeout`.

+`Timeout` Optional custom timeout for script to finish its run, number represents seconds.
+Default is 3.

 #### /etc/emptty/custom-sessions/ or ${HOME}/.config/emptty-custom-sessions/
 Optional folders for custom sessions, that could be available system-wide (in case of `/etc/emptty/custom-sessions/`) or user-specific (in case of `${HOME}/.config/emptty-custom-sessions/`), but do not have .desktop file stored on standard paths for Xorg or Wayland sessions.
 Expected suffix of each file is ".desktop".
 See [samples](SAMPLES.md#custom-sessions)